osmandapp/web/main/docs/user/search/search-address.md

 </Tabs>

 This way of searching makes it easy to find specific locations within a selected locality, providing a convenient way to find addresses accurately and quickly.
 You can start searching for the needed address by determining the locality.

 - To do this, tap **First specify city/town/locality** (Android) or **Select city** (iOS).
 - In the list that opens, select the required locality.
+[Here](#search-query-list) describes the order in which search queries are displayed and what information is available about each item.
 - On the next screen, you can either continue to refine the address or select the *Show on the map* button below the search entry field.
 - To specify your search, you can enter all or only part of the name of the city, town, or village where the address you are looking for is located.
 This allows you to narrow your search and get a more accurate list.
 - Tapping the last item in the address, house number, or intersection name, opens the [Map Context menu](../map/map-context-menu.md#select-an-object-short-tap) of the object.